 Once the technical feasibility and commercial viability of extracting the mineral resource has been determined, the property is considered to be a mine under development and is classified as 'mines under construction'.
 Exploration and evaluation assets are also tested for impairment before the assets are transferred to development properties.
 As the Company currently has no operational income, any incidental revenues earned in connection with exploration activities are applied as a reduction to capitalized exploration costs.

-(Formerly Colombia Crest Gold Corp.)
-Notes to the Consolidated Financial Statements Year ended September 30, 2020 Expressed in Canadian Dollars c) Property, Plant and Equipment
+Notes to the Annual Consolidated Financial Statements For the Year ended September 30, 2021 (Expressed in Canadian Dollars)